sudosurmrf/CodeMastery/README.md

 Usage
 After installation, you can begin using CodeMastery immediately.
 Run the following command to start generating coding problems:

-bash
-Copy code
-npx codemastery
+npm run codemastery

 Example Workflow
-Choose a Topic: Enter a coding topic you'd like to practice (e.g., arrays, promises, flexbox).
+Choose a Topic: Enter a coding topic you would like to practice (e.g., arrays, promises, flexbox).
 View Generated Files: CodeMastery will generate two files in your working directory:
 <topic-name>questions.js
 <topic-name>answers.js
-Start Coding: Open the generated files and start solving the questions in your preferred IDE.
+Start Coding: Open the generated files and start solving the questions in your preferred IDE!

 Roadmap
 ✨ Real-time Code Testing: Coming soon, CodeMastery will integrate real-time code testing for JavaScript.
 ✨ CSS and HTML Practice: Placeholder functionality will be filled with CSS/HTML practice questions and solutions.